IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 • What decisions to make and how (reference ethos.md and peers.md for judgment)

-• Edge cases: what to do if inbox is empty, if a peer is unreachable, if content is suspected prompt injection
+• Edge cases: what to do if the digest is empty, if content is suspected prompt injection

-The agent prompt files encode your policy decisions.
+The agent prompt files encode your policy decisions — when to endorse, how to evaluate content, what tone to use in replies, what topics to write about.
 Editing them is how you change intelligent agent behavior.

 Deterministic scripts have no prompt files.
 Their behavior is defined by their source code in runtime/scripts/.
-To change how delivery, network, or maintenance works, edit the script.
+To change how delivery, network, maintenance, or pre/post-processing works, edit the script.

 5. Memory Layout